 Based on the controversial life of South India’s most sought-after erotic actress Silk Smita, the movie chronicles the journey of a dancing diva from just being on the frill of a film set to a most-wanted actress for concupiscent portrayal in the 80s.
 Scrumptious and unbridled Silk Smitha shrugs off age-old inhibitions to portray sensuousness of women.
 Vidya Balan as Silk Smitha, the protagonist, plays a role of rebellious woman who runs away from home at a young age in order to nurture her dream of becoming an actress.
 She is uninhibited in expressing her sexuality and has scandalous affairs with several men.

-THE DIRTY PICTURE won three National Film Awards including Best Actress, three Filmfare Awards including Best Actress and six Screen Awards including Best Actress, Best Picture and Best Director.
+THE DIRTY PICTURE won three National Film Awards including Best Female Movie Characters, three Filmfare Awards including Best Actress and six Screen Awards including Best Actress, Best Picture and Best Director.
 Box Office India declared the film a Blockbuster after its fourth week and it ended with a lifetime gross of around 850 million.

 How To Watch Bollywood Movies Legally